JaePyJs/perpetual-help-enrollment-system/memory_bank/projectbrief.md

 - Increased student satisfaction with enrollment process
 - Decreased error rates in course registration
 - Improved data accuracy and reporting capabilities

+## Current Project Status

+- Project has two frontend implementations:
+  1. Original frontend (`enrollment-frontend/`) with working functionality but less preferred design
+  2. New frontend (`enrollment-system (1)/`) with better design but functionality issues
+- Backend (`enrollment-backend/`) has comprehensive API endpoints but connectivity issues
+- Need to migrate functionality from original frontend to new frontend while keeping the new design
+- Backend server has connectivity issues that need to be resolved
+- Authentication in new frontend is inconsistent (middleware uses cookies, auth context uses localStorage)
+- New frontend uses mock data instead of real API integration

+## Implementation Plan

+- Phase 1: Fix Backend Issues

+  - Fix backend connectivity issues by disabling WebSocket server temporarily
+  - Simplify CORS and CSRF configuration for development
+  - Add detailed logging to identify bottlenecks
+  - Create comprehensive API testing suite for all endpoints

+- Phase 2: Integrate New Frontend with Backend

+  - Update auth-context.tsx to properly handle API responses and errors
+  - Ensure token storage is consistent (either cookies or localStorage)
+  - Update middleware.ts to match the token storage method
+  - Replace mock data with real API calls in student dashboard

+- Phase 3: Complete Feature Implementation

+  - Implement student features (course enrollment, grade viewing, schedule management)
+  - Implement teacher features (student management, grade submission)
+  - Implement admin features (user management, system configuration)

+- Phase 4: Testing and Refinement
+  - Implement end-to-end testing for complete user flows
+  - Improve responsive design and accessibility
+  - Optimize performance with caching strategies